gabriserra/retif/README.md

 You can find the configuration in `plugins/schedconfig.cfg`.
 The configuration file, once modified, must be moved in the library shared folder `usr/share/rtsd`.
 The `install` target of Makefile will do the work for you.

-Often, multimedia applications (e.g., sound daemons and CD recording software) use to launch themselves at a statically configured priority, often because the developer don't have information about periodicity or execution time.
-Furthemore, often temporal parameters provided by tasks are not precise or tasks might need some additional time-budget in particular execution cases.
-To overcome these problems and keep the declarative paradigm in mind, the performance of these applications could be measured by the RTS Daemon.
-Applications then may exploit more effectively real-time scheduling by declaring their activation period through the RTS-API or leave the system schedule in real-time mode but without any temporal guarantees.
-Consequently, supported scheduling classes are:
-- RT Guaranteed reservation
-- RT Uncontrolled reservation
-- RT Simple

-An applicant task, to be admitted to one of the first two scheduling class, must specify some temporal parameters.
-The daemon will take into account these parameters both for estimating current CPU load and accepting new reservations.
-Scheduling classes have got an intrisinc priority order, consequently a task scheduled by a plugin of the first class will have a higher priority than a task scheduled with a plugin that belongs to the second class.

 ### EDF

 > Requires kernel version greater than 3.14